 |

 Falsion is an excellent game!
-Animation is surprisingly
+The animation is surprisingly

-incredibly varied.
-I was expecting at first a game with constant star field
+Stages are incredibly varied as well - I must say, I was expecting at first a game with constant star field

-backgrounds (and this game doesn't display the best ones I have seen)...
+backgrounds (and Falsion doesn't display the best ones I have seen)...

-how wrong I was !
-The second stage gets you to fly over a green planet
+but how wrong I was!
+The second stage has you flying over the surface of a

 varied and will surprise players in many occasions.
 Bosses are

-3D shooters always felt like they had to design every boss like giant segmented
+3D shooters have always felt obligated to design bosses like long

-to aggressive spaceships and other flying fortresses.
-Finally,
+large and aggressive spaceships and other flying fortresses!

-(for the time) and, surprisingly, can still stand out today.
+(for the time) and, surprisingly, can still be a hell of a ride today!

 |